qianweicheng/rasa/edo_pro/wangxy/XY_rasa_04/data/nlu.md

 - please add conversation view
 - the conversation view is not working for any of my accounts
 - hello the conversation view does not work
-- tbsp just wondering how i get conversation view to work with microsoft outlook tbsp i have conversation view turned on but does not work
+- just wondering how i get conversation view to work with microsoft outlook account i have conversation view turned on but does not work
-- why conversation view is working please tbsp
+- why conversation view is working
-- even though the setting is on for conversation view my emails are not in conversation view i have tried turning the setting on and off to no tbsp
+- even though the setting is on for conversation view my emails are not in conversation view i have tried turning the setting on and off to no avail
 - hello the conversation view is not working
 - can you turn off conversation view
 - is there a way to turn off threaded conversations